briccman/babar/README.md

-** This version runs – at least for me – on Gnome 45.
-Backwards compatibility removed!! **
+** This version runs – at least for me – on Gnome ["45","46"].
+NOT Compatible with Gnome <45.
+NOTE: Settings are functional again, but several have been removed either because it wasn't important to me or I just didn't understand the intent of the option.

 # BaBar
 GNOME Shell extension